peter88213/nv_zim/docs/template/README.md

 The [novelibre](https://github.com/peter88213/novelibre/) Python program helps authors organize novels.
 Although it can take up characters, locations and items in order to trace their occurrence in the story, *novelibre* is not meant as a tool for extensive story world building.
-For describing, grouping and organizing the people, places and things in your story world, a desktop wiki is much better.
+For describing, grouping and organizing the people, places, and things in your story world, a wiki is much better.

 *nv_zim* is a plugin that manages the connection with a [Zim Desktop Wiki](https://zim-wiki.org/).